petervaro/pcd/README.md

 trying to solve.
-On the other hand the introduced error handling mechanism causes unnecessary overhead (and sometimes even redundant checkings in seemingly unrelated places), that is, the checks are running regardless of the correctness of the input data.
+On the other hand the introduced error handling mechanism causes unnecessary overhead (and sometimes even redundant checkings in seemingly unrelated places), that is, the checks are running regardless of the correctness of the input data which may already have been checked.

 This is where contract programming comes in!
 If we can make sure, that the top-level component which is using the other two components can guarentee the correctness of the inputs, it is completely unnecessary to introduce the above shown error handling:

 ```python
 from pcd import contract